Devon Johnson: Early life and education

 Johnson was born on July 28, 1993 at Welch Community hospital and spent his early years in War, WV in McDowell county and later moved and grew up in Richlands, Virginia.
-He attended Richlands High School, and as a junior rushed for over 1,400 yards and scored 22 touchdowns, leading the school to the Group AA Division 3 state title game.
+He attended Richlands High School, where he played high school football.
+As a junior, he rushed for over 1,400 yards and scored 22 touchdowns, leading the school to the Group AA Division 3 state title game.
 He also played linebacker on defense, and as a senior made 85 tackles, as well as ran for 1,376 yards and 23 touchdowns, which earned him the Virginia High School Coaches Association's Group AA state Offensive Player of the Year award.
 He was also named Defensive Player of the Year by the Bristol Herald Courier and was the Bluefield Daily Telegraph Player of the Year.
 In his high school career, Johnson made a total of 216 tackles and 16 sacks on defense, while recording offensively 457 rush attempts for 4,340 yards and 63 touchdowns.

 Johnson announced his commitment to Marshall University in January 2011 on a football scholarship, declining an offer from the University of Virginia.
 As a freshman in 2012, Johnson played mainly on special teams as a tight end, making 11 tackles.
 On offense, he recorded three catches for 21 yards.
 He appeared in a total of 11 games during the season, missing only their matchup with the West Virginia Mountaineers.

 Johnson changed his position to linebacker during the 2013 preseason camp, but switched back to tight end at the start of the season.
 Overall, as a sophomore, he appeared in all 14 games as a backup, making 12 receptions for 218 yards and scoring two touchdowns.
 His longest play of the season came on a 52-yard catch in a win over East Carolina.
 On several goal-line plays, Marshall sent in Johnson as a running back, and he scored three rushing touchdowns that way.
 On special teams, he recorded 13 tackles.

 As a junior, Johnson played running back and fullback, and was a Doak Walker Award finalist and first-team All-Conference USA selection, following a year that he placed fifth nationally in rushing.
 He recorded ten games with over 100 rushing yards, a school record in major-college seasons.
 His top performances of the season included a game against FAU with 272 yards, a game with 199 yards against Rice, and a 198-yard game against Old Dominion.
 Johnson totaled 1,767 rushing yards, second all-time in Marshall history, and 17 rushing touchdowns, the largest single-season total by a school member since Ahmad Bradshaw posted 19 in 2006.
 Following the season, he was named the team's offensive Most Valuable Player.

 As a senior, Johnson was plagued by injuries, and only ran for 593 yards in seven games, making five touchdowns.

 Known for his "bullish, bruising running style and ability to run through the opposition," Johnson was nicknamed "Rockhead."